 DDS Release Unused Entities: Releases all the entities generated by the Create Reader/Writer subVIs that are not currently in use.
-An entity is considered 'not in use'' if no nodes have linked it within the defined timeout period.
+An entity is considered 'not in use' if no nodes have linked it within the defined timeout period.
 This is a useful way to resolve some of the errors produced when creating new Reader/Writer nodes.

-error out
+error in

-error in LabVIEW Error cluster in
+LabVIEW Error cluster in

-Output parameters

-Error Code RTI DDS Toolkit Error Code (optional)
+Error Code RTI DDS Toolkit Error Code (optional) error out LabVIEW Error cluster out (optional)